-Abortion rights protests planned across Poland after death of pregnant woman
+Thousands protest in Poland against strict abortion law after pregnant woman died of sepsis

 The woman, Dorota Lalik, arrived there after her waters broke and was told to lie with her legs up, as the medics hoped her fluids would be reconstituted.
 She developed sepsis and died three days later on May 24.

+A protest was also held in Nowy Targ, where the hospital issued a statement expressing the staff’s condolences to the woman and insisting they did their best to help her.

+“She was also informed about her and her child’s health.
+She understood the situation,” the hospital said.

 Under the current law, women have the right to abortion only in cases of rape or incest or if there is a threat to their life or health.
-Government authorities have stressed this week that the law was not the cause of the woman’s death and that her rights as patient were violated.
+Government authorities have stressed this week that the law was, therefore, not the cause of the woman’s death.
+They stressed that women have a right to a legal abortion in such cases and that the hospital violated her right to a legal abortion.

+“Such perinatal deaths also took place in the times of the Civic Platform,” Prime Minister Mateusz Morawiecki said Wednesday, referring to the centrist opposition party that held power before his conservative party took over in 2015.

+Even before Morawiecki’s Law and Justice party took power, Poland’s abortion law was among the most restrictive in Europe.

-Women’s rights advocates say the law has had a chilling effect and warn that doctors are putting women’s lives at risk as they prioritize saving fetuses over women, either for ideological reasons or fearing legal consequences for themselves.
+Women’s rights advocates argue that the current law and the overall conservative climate have had a chilling effect.
+They say doctors are putting women’s lives at risk as they prioritize saving fetuses over women, either for ideological reasons or fearing legal consequences for themselves.

-Prime Minister Mateusz Morawiecki said Wednesday that perinatal deaths also took place when the centrist opposition party Civic Platform was in power before his right-wing party took over in 2015.

-“I would very much like for this topic not to be politicized.
-I would like to ask everyone who is preparing for the protest to look at what it looked like in the times of the Civic Platform, to see that there is no change here,” Morawiecki said.
+The government and anti-abortion groups accuse the abortion-rights side of politicizing the tragedies unfairly.

-Several woman have now died after the constitutional court ruled in 2020 that women could no longer terminate pregnancies in cases of severe fetal deformities.
-There have since been cases of threatened pregnancies, but the doctors waited until the fetus no longer had a heartbeat rather than perform an abortion.
+Several women have now died after the constitutional court ruled in 2020 that women could no longer terminate pregnancies in cases of severe fetal deformities.

 Critics of the current laws also argue that another problem is doctors refusing to perform abortions on grounds of their moral conscience.